redwoodjs/redwood/docs/docs/redwoodrecord.md

 const user = User.build({ firstName: 'David', lastName: 'Price' })
 ```

+Note that `build` simply builds the record in memory, and thus is not asynchronous, whereas other model methods that interact with Prisma/the DB are.

 See [create/save](#save) below for saving this record to the database.

 ### Errors